-A new book has just come my way – “Epiphanies – Poems of Liberation, Exile and Confinement”, written by Harvey Gilman, who lives in Rye, having worked for many years as outreach secretary for British Quakers.
+A new book has just come my way – “Epiphanies – Poems of Liberation, Exile and Confinement”, written by Harvey Gillman, who lives in Rye, having worked for many years as outreach secretary for British Quakers.

 For the poet, three things are necessary, a skill with words, a poetic imagination and something to say.
-Harvey Gilman possesses or is possessed by all three.
+Harvey Gillman possesses or is possessed by all three.
 He has a love of language and its derivation and has a happy fluidity of expression, honed over years in the study of French, Italian, Spanish and English, his native tongue.

 His poetic imagination is evident throughout his poetry, as can be exemplified in his Colours of the Rainbow, a poem linking the heavenly promise of Peace with the reality of Auschwitz, a haunting vision.
 Then there can be no doubting the compulsion that drives the poetry, the need to speak his truth.

 These are songs of recognition, often half-recognition, a yearning frustration at the incompleteness of the encounter, met in the physical world and the domain of the spirit.
 Open the book wherever it falls and the poem leaps off the page straight to the heart of the matter.